KeenanTupper/1800_202210_BBY-01/README.md

 This browser based web application to ...
 * My name is Kelvin, I'm excited about coding in a team
 * My name is ByoungWoo, coding is hard for me
-* My name is Keenan
+* My name is Keenan, I'm excited

 ## Technologies
 Technologies used for this project:
 * HTML, CSS